July 9, 2010

 In Mexico, there are no restrictions prohibiting awareness campaigns, and the Ministry of Health usually coordinates them, sometimes with the participation of a pharmaceutical company.

-Since most campaigns are related to specific products, even if those products are not being mentioned, COFEPRIS requires companies to request an authorisation before launching a campaign of this nature.
+Since most campaigns are related to specific products, even if those products are not being mentioned, COFEPRIS requires companies to request an authorization before launching a campaign of this nature.

 The restrictions applicable to disease awareness campaigns are the same as the general restrictions on advertising and, therefore, it is important to consult the Health Authority before launching any kind of awareness campaign.